-Torque the ball joint nuts to 40 Nm (30 Ft-lbs), then rotate them an additional 45° with a breaker bar.
+Torque the ball joint nuts to 40 Nm (30 Ft-lbs), then rotate the nuts an additional 45 degrees with a breaker bar.

 As you can see, we marked each bolt with a paint marker after it was torqued down.
 This is an easy thing to do to ensure that none of the fasteners are forgotten or skipped.